heaversm/deeplab-training/README.md

 **Merge the files from the tutorial repo into the tensorflow models repo**

-[Clone or download this repo](https://github.com/heaversm/deeplab-training), and put everything into the directory you just created for the tensorflow models repo. but don't overwrite anything.
-For example put `models/research/eval-pqr.sh` into the tensorflow `models/research` directory
+[Clone or download this repo](https://github.com/heaversm/deeplab-training), and put everything into the directory you just created for the tensorflow models repo. but don't overwrite anything *except the `input_preprocess.py` file in the `/deeplab/` directory, which has a small change.

+For example put `models/research/eval-pqr.sh` into the tensorflow `models/research` directory.